0

 Reno Tahoe International Airport (RNO)

-Finally, Reno-Tahoe International Airport in Nevada is another of the closest airports to Yosemite.
-This airport is personally my favorite one to fly into during the summer and fall season!
+Finally, Reno-Tahoe International Airport is personally my favorite one to fly into during the summer and fall season!
 Don’t try flying here while Tioga Road is closed!
 There are no entrances to Yosemite on the eastern side of the Sierras during winter and spring.

 Located just across the state line in Reno, Nevada, the Reno-Tahoe Airport is a small but comfortable airport.
 The Reno-Tahoe Airport has easy access to Lake Tahoe, the Northern and Eastern Sierras, as well as Yosemite via the Tioga Road Entrance.